Symbol1/GachaManim/README.md

-# Gacha Manim
+# Group Testing via Stacked List Recoverable Codes

+Hsin-Po Wang (joint with Venkatesan Guruswami)

 This is a presentation based on
+Venkatesan Guruswami and Hsin-Po Wang.
+*Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding*.
 <https://arxiv.org/abs/2311.08283>

 ## The Jupyter notebook